Skip to content

 If your firm is constantly communicating with your personnel in order to acquire the information necessary to complete the engagement objectives, you can be assured your firm is not missing something important.

-4) Your audit firm isn’t quick to respond to your questions or concerns.
+4) Your cybersecurity firm isn’t quick to respond to your questions or concerns.

 You will work closely with your auditor for several weeks, sometimes dealing with sensitive issues and tight deadlines.
 Your auditors should be timely and responsive when issues arise.
 If you must wait hours, days, or even weeks for a reply, then you need to change audit firms.